whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/02-slip-casting/02-08-photogrammetry-assignment.md

         - Label file YYYYMMDD Lastname Firstname texture.png
      3. Upload `.mtl` file of photogrammetry scan
         - Label file YYYYMMDD Lastname Firstname material.mtl
-   - _If using Adobe Substance Sampler, make sure to select `obj` export format_
+   - _If using Adobe Substance Sampler, make sure to select `obj` export format_ [Export obj Substance Sampler](https://youtu.be/lhC0Wv8bi6Q)
 2. Upload render image from Blender or Maya of Photogrammetry scan (`.jpg` or `.png`)
    - Label file YYYYMMDD Lastname Firstname render image.png

 ## Process

 1. Select an object for photogrammetry.
 This can be the original object that you made a mold of or a pulled slip-cast of from the mold.
-2. Set you object on an approximately waist hig platform in a bright but flatly lit room.
+2. Set you object on an approximately waist high platform in a bright but flatly lit room.
 If a well lit room with even lighting is not available, then noon on a cloudy day outside works well.
 3. Capture the object for photogrammetry:
    - Each part of the object must be taken from a minimum of two angles with overlapping information from other images.
    - A video from 360 degrees around the object.
 One pass should be a low angle, one pass should be perpendicular, and one pass should be from a high angle.
 Move steady, keeping the object in focus.